Industries/Construction

 The job that went over budget, and nobody knew until closeout.

-Job costing occurs at month-end.
+Job costing happens at the end of the month.
 Timesheets are stored in one system, payroll in another, and accounting in a third.
-Your project manager senses something is wrong partway through, but can’t pinpoint it.
-The WIP report arrives weeks later.
-By then, the concrete is poured, and the decisions that could have saved the margin are six weeks behind.
+Your project manager senses something is wrong halfway through but can’t identify it.
+The work-in-progress report arrives weeks later.
+By then, the concrete has been poured, and the decisions that could have protected the margin are six weeks behind.

-35% of contractors can’t accurately identify which projects are profitable.
-Not because they don’t care.
-Because the data that would tell them lives in three systems that were never designed to talk to each other.
+Too many contractors don’t realize which projects are profitable until closeout.
+Not because they don’t care, but because the data they need is stored in three systems that were never built to communicate with each other.

 The project that was supposed to carry the quarter becomes a write-off discussion at closeout.
 This happens constantly.